Despical/CommandFramework/.github/README.md

             name = "customargs",
             min = 1
     )
-    // Do not forget to annotate with @CustomParameters; otherwise, the method won't be registered.
-    @CustomParameters
+    // See CommandFramework#addCustomParameter method above.
     public void customParamCommand(String firstParameter, CommandArguments arguments) {
         // CommandArguments parameter can be added to anywhere in method as a parameter. arguments.sendMessage("First parameter is " + firstParameter);